weapxnzx/q-BLMS-Adaptive-Filtering/README.md

 The implementation uses overlapping blocks and updates the coefficients at every sample.

 For $q=1$, the diagonal correction vanishes and the algorithm reduces to the BLMS baseline used in these experiments.
+The experiments use the same deformation parameter for all coefficients, so $\vec q=q\vec 1$.
 The update does not include affine projection normalization.

 The file `q_japa_algorithm.py` and the function `q_japa_stream` retain their original names for compatibility with the ECG script.